Menu

 << First < Prev 1 2 Next > Last >>

-At the 9th International Summit on Nutrition and Health, we will announce the IANE Awards Scheme awardees, recognising faculty, professional, and student members for their excellence and continued engagement. with the IANE community and member platform in the following categories:
+The winners will be announced on 25th September at the Annual NNEdPro-IANE Awards Symposium in Partnership with TIFN trust at Wolfson College in Cambridge, recognising faculty, professional, and student members for their excellence and continued engagement with the IANE community and member platform in the following categories:

 Eligibility Criteria